 Hello sweet friends and welcome to our Have Yourself A Merry Little DIY Blog Hop.
 I am joining 11 other talented bloggers (listed at the bottom) for a 2 part blog hop.
 I am so excited to welcome all of you coming from Crisp Collective.
 Isn’t Bethany’s DIY Christmas printables the cutest!
 She did such a beautiful job displaying them in her home!
 So, I hope you are ready to sit down with your favorite cozy blanket and get ready for some fun Christmas DIY’s that anyone can do.
 Christmas is the perfect time for a fun DIY.
 Whether you are making a gift for someone or something for yourself, it just feels great to say you did that.
-My daughter even helped me with my DIY wood slice fireplace cover, and she is so proud to say she helped me make something that we are going to use during Christmas and all thoughout the year.
+My daughter even helped me with my fireplace cover DIY, and she is so proud to say she helped me make something that we are going to use during Christmas and all throughout the year.

 I am so excited to share with you this super easy fireplace cover.
 I have been wanting to do this for so long for so many reasons, but mainly because..